coda/packs-sdk/README.md

 This will create a new empty pack on Coda's servers.
 It will print out the url of the pack management page in the Coda UI, and store the newly-assigned pack id in a hidden file `.coda-pack.json` in the same directory as your manifest file.
-(This allows you to put multiple pack definitions in the same repo, as long as they're in different directories.)
+(This allows you to put multiple pack definitions in the same repo, as long as they're in **different directories**.)
 The id in this file will be used subsequent CLI commands for managing your pack.

 This command accepts optional flags for specifying a name and description for the pack.